Bau (island)

 Bau (pronounced [ᵐbɔu̯]) is a small island in Fiji, off the east coast of the main island of Viti Levu.
 Bau rose to prominence in the mid-1800s and became Fiji's dominant power; until its cession to Britain, it has maintained its influence in politics and leadership right through to modern Fiji.
+Due to its sacred nature, foreigners have to apply for a permit to visit.

 Territories and landmarks

 Bau is the capital of the Kubuna Confederacy (Kubuna Tribe) and the chiefly centre of Tailevu Province.
-It is divided into three villages - Bau, Lasakau and Soso.
+It is divided into three villages: Bau, Lasakau and Soso.

-Among Bau's landmarks are Fiji's oldest Christian church and a stone on which the skulls of cannibalism victims were crushed.